Sponsored by Pat Zimmerman & Paul Dinu

 Estimated duration: 56 minutes

-Like many composers, Gustav Mahler was both drawn to and wary of the notion of program music, or music with non-musical inspirations.
-Mahler wrestled with this idea in writing his First Symphony, fearing that it would not be as well received if it was not “absolute” music.
-At the same time, the attraction of an underlying narrative as a unifying structure held great appeal for Mahler.
+Like many composers, Gustav Mahler was both drawn to and wary of the notion of program music.
+He wrestled with the idea of linking his musical ideas with non-musical inspirations, fearing that his first symphony would not be as well received as a piece of “absolute” music.
+At the same time, Mahler could not deny the usefulness of an underlying narrative as a unifying structure.

-At the premiere, in Budapest on November 20, 1889, audiences were disturbed by the third movement, with its ghostly reworking of a children’s folksong in the tempo of a funeral march.
-Mahler indicated this music was full of “biting irony,” in which “all the coarseness, the mirth, and the banality of the world are heard in the sound of a Bohemian village band, together with the hero’s terrible cries of pain.”
+Audiences at the Budapest premiere were disturbed by the third movement’s ghostly reworking of “Frère Jacques” in the tempo of a funeral march.
+Mahler indicated this music was full of “biting irony,” in which “all the coarseness, the mirth and the banality of the world are heard in the sound of a Bohemian village band, together with the hero’s terrible cries of pain.”
 The loutish parody of the band, complete with oom-pahs, mingles with music taken from another of Mahler’s Wayfarer songs, “Die zwei blauen Augen” (Your Two Blue Eyes), which resembles a melody from Jewish liturgy.

-“It’s the most spontaneous and daringly composed of my works,” said Mahler of his First Symphony.
+“It’s the most spontaneous and daringly composed of my works,” said Mahler of Symphony No. 1.
 “Naively, I imagined that it … would have … immediate appeal … How great was my surprise and disappointment when it turned out quite differently.
 In Budapest, where I first performed it, my friends avoided me afterwards … I went about like a leper and an outlaw.”
 Both critics and audiences reacted negatively at the premiere, with one critic deriding it as a parody of a symphony.
-The influential Viennese critic Eduard Hanslick was equally harsh: “The new symphony is the kind of music which for me is not music.”
+The influential and musically conservative Viennese critic Eduard Hanslick was equally harsh: “The new symphony is the kind of music which for me is not music.”
 Subsequent performances, even after Mahler made substantial revisions, provoked equally strong reactions.
-More than ten years after the premiere, another critic described the audience’s reaction: “There were startled faces all around and some hissing was heard.”
-Leonard Bernstein did much to promote Mahler’s symphonies, and conducted them all over the world over the course of his long career on the podium.
-Today, the Symphony No. 1 is one of Mahler’s most popular and most frequently performed works.
+More than ten years after its premiere, another critic described the audience’s reaction: “There were startled faces all around and some hissing was heard.”